MotasemAlfarra/Online_Test_Time_Adaptation/README.md

 For ImageNet-C and ImageNet-3DCC, the data should be organized as `PATH/COURRUPTION/SEVERITY/*`.

 ## Online Evaluation of TTA Methods
-Our paper evaluates the efficacy of TTA methods when data arrives a stream with constant speed.
+Our paper evaluates the efficacy of TTA methods when data arrives as a stream with constant speed.
 We simulate that by assuming that the rate in which the stream reveals new data is $\eta * r$ where $r$ is the speed of the forward pass of non-adapted model and $\eta \in [0, 1]$.
 Hence, as $\eta \rightarrow 0$, then all TTA methods will adapt to all revealed samples as the stream is revealing data in a very small rate.
 As $\eta \rightarrow 1$, then the stream is revealing data in a fast rate penalizing slow TTA methods by allowing them to adapt on fewer samples.